Madhav-Malhotra/overclocked/README.md

 You may be in a situation where your simulation does not match what is running on the hardware.
 You may want to view signals live on board by inserting probes, which is also possible.
-To save time, it is highly recommended that you ensure the post-synthesis and post-implementation designs simulate as expected, and there is no timing error, before adding any debug probes.
+To save time, it is **highly recommended that you ensure the post-synthesis and post-implementation designs simulate as expected, and there is no timing error, before adding any debug probes**.

 We show you an example of how you may add a debug probe for PC in fetch stage (`F_PC`).